kalirasu/vCharity-ConsensysEthereumCourse2018/README.md

 ----------------------------------------------------------------------
-SECTION4 : Running the UI
+SECTION3 : Running the UI
 ----------------------------------------------------------------------
 1. npm run start
 - Local development server will be running to host a beautiful DAPP and yes you can donate to "Kerala Flood Relief"(test platform though), if you have uPort App installed with Rinkebey configured.
 - You can also visualise the transparency of goal set/target/current status.

-2. This demo dApp should be available at: http://localhost:3000/ and look like this:
+2. This demo dApp should be available at: http://localhost:3000/ and look like in the screenshot attached.

+3. once uPort transaction is signed, please wait for few seconds(5-8) to get the Donors and targeted goals update.
+If not update, please do refresh of the page which would fetch the state and display the Donors count and goals correctly from the Rinkeby blockchain.